woojiahao/tp/docs/team/sp4ce-cowboy.md

 * **Test Command**: [PRs: [#126](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/126)]
   * **What it was:** A temporary Test Command intended for internal testing of UniCa$h.
-  * **Motivation for Implementation:** To test UniCa$h's GUI and functionality with a lot more transactions than the default UniCa$h.
-The default UniCa$h presented by the Reset Command would be in a reasonable and visually way as it is intended for new users to get an understanding of the App.
-However, to test various edge cases, we wanted to use a separate Test command that would populate UniCa$h with these transactions.
+  * **Motivation for Implementation:** To test UniCa$h's GUI and functionality by populating it with a lot more transactions than the default UniCa$h.
-  * **Justification for Removal:** To ensure safety of the main codebase, it was best to not include any additional commands not intended for production as removing them might introduce previously unaccounted bugs.
+  * **Justification for Removal:** Better to merge onto a separate testing branch, which I also opened.

 * **Fuzzy-Find Transactions**: [PRs: [#110](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/110)]